-The purpose of conducting a field assessment is to measure, analyze and plan and implement strategies for overall restaurant operations performance at a store and to bring standardization in the operations processes in multi-unit restaurant chain.
+The purpose of conducting a field assessment is to ensure that your locations are operating and performing according to the guidelines set.
+In doing this, a level of standardization in the operating processes in multi-unit restaurant chain.
 The lengthy process of going through dozens of operations checklists and safety and food inspection checklist is undertaken so as to identify the areas of opportunities, and once identified, the next most important part of the whole process is to draw an action plan to take corrective actions based on the data collected.
 The process doesn’t end here for it is extremely crucial that the action plan is tracked so as to know and take remedial or alternative steps in case of contingencies, and identify any gaps in adhering to the action plan.
 In addition tracking ensures timely completion of the tasks.
 The importance of action plans and tracking them can’t be overemphasized and yet the inability to do so with excel based assessment makes it an outdated and inefficient method in modern restaurant operations auditing.

 In every restaurant chain, District Managers (DM’s) complete field inspections on the locations they are responsible for.
 During these store visits, there are certain areas of the store that often require more focus in the form of a follow up or Action Plan.
 With paper and excel based field assessments, creating these Action Plans and then keeping a track on them can be a challenging experience, lowering the probability that they are completed at all.
 It is, in fact one major disadvantage among others discussed in another article http://meazureup.com/2017/06/5-reasons-excel-field-assessments-hurt-your-restaurant-chain/ of using excel based assessments that can render the whole exercise futile for the inability to track action plans in real time might result in no actions taken at all defeating the purpose of the assessment.Tracking a field assessment action plan is central to ensuring an impactful assessment that results in restaurant operations excellence